-This factsheet aims to provide and explain data on employment rates for veterans with disabilities.
-These data can be used to advocate for increased employment opportunities for veterans with disabilities.
+This factsheet provides data on employment rates for veterans with disabilities, which can be used to advocate for increased employment opportunities for veterans with disabilities.

 Disability measurements and veterans: